 Parents are the primary decision makers regarding their student's access to library material.
 The district encourages parental involvement in library acquisition, maintenance, and campus activities.
 Parents are encouraged to communicate with their child's teacher about special considerations regarding library materials self-selected by their student.
+A parent may submit to the district a list of library materials that their child may not be allowed to check out or otherwise access for use outside of the school library by submitting the list to the campus principal.

-A parent who wants to access to the school's library or any available online catalog should submit a request to the principal.
+A parent may access the school's library or any available online catalog by contacting a campus principal.

 The district welcomes student and parent feedback on library materials and services.
-A district employee or parent may request the reconsideration by submitting a reconsideration of library material request on a form available on the District's website.
+Parents may contact the campus librarian with questions or comments about their child's campus library.
+A district employee, parent, or person residing in the district may submit a written challenge to the inclusion of any library material in the catalog of the school library by submitting the form available on the district's website.